ocaml/dune/doc/concepts.rst

 - dependency analysis
 - second step of code generation in parallel with compilation

-This is the case for PPX rewriters using the OCaml type, for instance.
+This is the case for PPX rewriters using the OCaml typer, for instance.
 When using such PPX rewriters, you must use ``staged_pps`` instead of ``pps`` in order to force Dune to use the second pipeline, which is slower but necessary in this case.